chef-boneyard/chef-web-docs-2016/includes_pushy/includes_pushy_component.rst

 * The |api chef server| and the |api pushy|
 * A |knife| plugin named ``knife-pushy``
 * |chef server| authentication and authorization
+* The |zeromq| messaging library for message transport